Paris, the City of Light… A must-see sparking city for all travelers.

 As an alternative, visit Saint-Sulpice, Saint-Eustache Church, or Saint-Etienne du Mont, in addition to Sainte Chapelle and Sacre Coeur, which are already part of this Paris guide.

-I’ve decided to keep the information below about visiting Notre Dame in honor of this magnificent Cathedral.
+I’ve decided to keep the information below about visiting Notre Dame in honor of this magnificent Cathedral, as well as in anticipation for when it re-opens.

 Notre Dame Cathedral is free and open to the public when mass is not in session.
 Dying to see some Flying Buttresses?
 I mean, who isn’t?
 Walk around to the sides and back of the Cathedral for the best views of these Gothic beauties.

 You can buy tickets to climb the 400 or so odd, narrow steps up to the bell tower.
 About 100 steps in, you might think the staircase was built solely to torture anyone foolish enough to make the climb, but KEEP GOING!
 In my opinion, the views from the top of Notre Dame are the best vantage point to see Paris.

 There is no point in buying tickets in advance because you still must wait in line.
 Aargh…Arrive when the bell tower climb first opens to avoid the line.

 I’ve put together this guide.

 Travel-Tested Paris Neighborhoods and Hotels

 The wow factor of the stained glass at Sainte-Chappelle cannot be understated.
 Situated in between Notre Dame and the Louvre, this small royal chapel is an absolute must!
 As it’s within the Palais de la Cité, the former residence of French Kings and now home to government offices, expect a security check to get to the chapel.

 The Louvre, home of the Mona Lisa and 35,000 other distinguished works of art, is located in the Palais Royal, near the Jardin des Tuileries.
 This is the largest museum in the world.
 You could plan a week-long visit to Paris, go to the Louvre every day, and still not see everything.
 It’s that big.